Gift-Ojeabulu/Gift-Ojeabulu/README.md

-### I am currently open to hiring for data scientist, machine learning engineer or developer advocacy for machine learning position.
+### I am currently open to hiring for data scientist, machine learning engineer or developer advocacy role.

 - Learn more about me on my [website](https://gift-ojeabulu.github.io/#/)